piratf/CppPrimer_5_Exercises/Ch5/Sec.5.3.2/ex.5.13.md

 The comma can not be the separator at here.

-D: The value associated with each `case` must be integral constant expressions.
+(d): The value associated with each `case` must be integral constant expressions.